challenge-project/challenge-doc/working-with-relations.md

 Block relation is currently the most effective Modifier technology for defining block similarities and sharing information between blocks.

 If we take off the exception of its complexity, by using relations, we can create almost 100% accurate challenges compatible with every environment.
-Again though, if map contains ghost blocks, there's nothing that the script can do with this.
+Again though, if the map contains ghost blocks, there's nothing that the script can do with this.
 Scripts using the relation system are considered as high tier.
-Reverse, Checkpointless, Comeback and NoCP currently use the relation system.
+Reverse, Checkpointless, Comeback, and NoCP currently use the relation system.

 For each block name, you can define one or more connection partners.
-To align the partners properly The partner can have small differences, so you can adjust its relative location so it works just as the first block.
+To align the partners properly The partner can have small differences, so you can adjust its relative location so it works just like the first block.
 Each relation is defined in a set of relations for each environment.
 Each environment can have its own relation set.
-Each block relation from relation set has its specific blocks with adjusts, like the coordination offset or clockwise rotation offset.
+Each block relation from the relation set has its specific blocks with adjusts, like the coordination offset or clockwise rotation offset.

 ## Relations in code